Vanaja1998/mango-detection-yolo-augmentation/README.md

 -Testing: 10%
 # Experimental Setup
 Each YOLO model was trained independently on all dataset configurations<br>
+YOLOv5 was implemented using its official GitHub repository, while the remaining models were trained using the Ultralytics package with a unified training pipeline to ensure consistency across experiments.<br>

 Three replications were conducted using different random seeds<br>
 This ensures:<br>
 Robustness<br>